mtumilowicz/java11-concurrency-countdownlatch/README.md

 * latches are like barriers but can be used only once
 * use case: startup of application (some number of one-time tasks should be done before other tasks)
+* use case: Ensuring that a computation does not proceed until resources it needs have been initialized.
+A simple binary (two-state) latch could be used to indicate “Resource R has been initialized”, and any activity that requires R would wait first on this latch.

 # java
 * latch is represented in Java by `CountDownLatch` class